TACC/Lmod/doc/03-internal-working.md

        }
     }

-With the mix of quotes and commas, it is difficult something like that directly, especially in C-shell.
+With the mix of quotes and commas, it is difficult to store something like that directly, especially in C-shell.
 So Lmod serializes the table, but with spaces and newlines removed.
 Then that text is base64 encoded and stored in variables named _ModuleTable001_, _ModuleTable002_, etc in blocks of 256 characters.
 When Lmod starts, it grabs those environment variables and puts them together  and then executes a base64 decodes them to recover the current state of the modules loaded.

 To see the current module table you can do:

    $ module --mt

 ## Level 2

 The command line actions are in src/cmdfuncs.lua.
 Similarily, functions specified in module files are in src/modfuncs.lua.
 Explain why they are similar but not the same and maintained